-For anyone looking for an effective, all-natural whitening strip — yes, Lumineux is an excellent choice.
+For anyone looking for an effective, peroxide-free whitening strip — yes, Lumineux is an excellent choice.
 They’re not quite as powerful as other strips, but they’re affordable and gentle on sensitive teeth.

 You want your whitening strips to be affordable, easy to use, and pretty comfortable to wear.
 But above all else, you want them to be effective.
 After all, what use are whitening strips if they don’t brighten your smile?

 Truth be told, Lumineux’s results fall short of more traditional formulas that use hydrogen or carbamide peroxide — which are proven whitening agents — but not by much.
-According to customers who have used both Lumineux Teeth Whitening Strips and more traditional options, like Crest Whitestrips, it seems that there’s a 1-2-shade difference.
+According to customers who have used both Lumineux Teeth Whitening Strips and more traditional options, it seems that there’s a 1-2-shade difference.
 However, results vary, depending on the customer.

-That is a very small difference, and for most customers, it’s a solid trade-off for being able to use all-natural ingredients instead of peroxide.
-Plus, the results are still noticeable; they just look more like a natural white than a Hollywood white.
+That is a very small difference, and for most customers, it’s a solid trade-off for being able to use plant-based ingredients instead of peroxide.
+Plus, the results are still noticeable; they often just look more like a natural white than a Hollywood white.

 There are still plenty of reviews from satisfied customers, so the strips certainly work.
 They just might not be quite as effective on real teeth as Lumineux claims.

-Many all-natural products are considered niche or luxury items — and they carry premium prices.
+Often, products with a focus on natural ingredients are considered niche or luxury items — and they carry premium prices.
 But not everyone looking to whiten their teeth without harsh chemicals has a ton of money to drop on treatment.

 It might shock you, but Lumineux Whitening Strips offer a solid value.
 Even though they’re not the cheapest whitening option out there, they fall on the more affordable end of the whitening strip price spectrum.

-If you opt for a one-time purchase on the Lumineux website, you’ll pay $40 for 14 sets of strips, or about $2.85 per session.
-However, you have the option to bring that price down even lower with Lumineux’s subscribe and save feature.
-By signing up to have Lumineux Whitening Strips delivered at a frequency of your choosing, you can save over 20% on your product.
+If you opt for a one-time purchase on the Lumineux website, you’ll pay $40 for 14 sets of strips.
+However, you have the option to bring that price down even lower with Lumineux’s subscription feature.
+By signing up to have Lumineux Whitening Strips delivered at a frequency of your choosing, you can save over 15% on your product.
 This could be a great way to decrease your costs if you’re looking to continue your whitening routine in the long term.

 Of course, Lumineux whitening strips can’t touch the results of professional treatment, but they do offer incredible savings.
-A single whitening session with your dentist will cost you more than $600, and in some cases, more than $1,000.
+A single whitening session with your dentist will cost anywhere from $300 to over $1,000.
 So any at-home whitening method you choose will save you quite a bit of money.

 Quality of Ingredients

 It is important to know the ingredients of any whitening product you use.
-However, an all-natural, peroxide-free product presents an even greater need for information.
-You want to be assured that the ingredients will really work, and that they’re as natural as the company claims they are.
+However, an enamel safe, peroxide-free product presents an even greater need for information.
+You want to be assured that the ingredients will really work, and that the formula is as plant-rich as the company claims it is.